 Don’t overlook the importance of filters.
 Credit: Boris Lee

 The rule is simple: the fresher the grind, the fresher the taste!
-This is why it’s good to buy whole beans and grind them yourself.
+This is why even beginners should buy whole beans and grind them.

 The next thing to consider is grind size.
 This will be dictated by your choice of brewing device, the coffee beans themselves, and your personal tastes.